vpsg-research/TSDF/README.md

 > **Fig. 1: Illustration of an interruption-based defense and its failure to retrain.**  The lower path demonstrates an effective interruption process, where protected face data leads to a distorted output from the deepfake model.
 The upper path illustrates a critical flaw in this interruption-only defense.
 Attackers can bypass the defense by retraining their model on the protected images.
 This adaptation makes the model immune to the interruption, ultimately causing the defense to fail.

-## ✨ Key Features

-* **Two-Stage Active Defense**: Innovatively combines "Immediate Interruption" and "Delayed Poisoning" to provide both real-time and long-term protection.
-* **Imperceptible Watermark**: The generated protective perturbation is visually imperceptible, ensuring the usability and aesthetic quality of the original images.
-* **Resilience to Adaptive Attacks**: By corrupting the training process with poisoned data, it effectively prevents attackers from using protected images to retrain or fine-tune their generative models.
-* **Broad Effectiveness**: The framework's efficacy has been demonstrated through comprehensive evaluations against an ensemble of widely-used generative models, such as StarGAN, AttentionGAN, HiSD, and AttGAN.

 ## 🧩 Overview